rqy1458814497/calculator/README.md

 ### Statement:

 Pay attention: Unlike version2.0, you must add ';' after some statement.
-It is to avoid ambiguity(such as 'print 1   + 2' and 'print 1+2')
+It is to avoid ambiguity(such as 'print 1 &nbsp; &nbsp; +2' and 'print 1+2')

 1. **expression;**: It won't do anything without assign.
 Pay attention: function call also belong to it.